JohnnyShieh/GKeepZoomInActivity/README.md

 Setup
 -----
-* In Eclipse, just import the library as an Android library project.
+* In Eclipse, just import the library project.
-* Then, just add GKeepZoomInActivityAnimation as dependency to your existing project and you're good to go !
+* Then, just add library project as dependency to your existing project and you're good to go !

 How to Integrate this Library into Your Projects
 ------------------------------------------------